Tuberculin Skin Test

 Yes, TB is treatable with antibiotics.
 The treatment usually involves a blend of antibiotics taken over several months.
 If you have a positive TB test result, your healthcare practitioner will discuss treatment options with you.

-If you have a positive skin test result, you will be referred to a family doctor or Tuberculosis Services for a chest x-ray and possibly other tests.
+If you have a positive TB skin test result, you will be referred to a family doctor or Tuberculosis Services for a chest x-ray and possibly other tests.

 Contact the friendly team at Brintnell Pharmacy today if you have any more questions about TB or need to book a TB skin test.